linode/docs/docs/getting-started.md

 > If you recently rebuilt an existing Linode, you might receive an error message when you try to
 > reconnect via SSH.
 SSH clients try to match the remote host with the known keys on your desktop computer, so when you rebuild your Linode, the remote host key changes.
 >
->Revoking the key for that IP address will fix the problem.
-For Linux and Mac OS X:
+>To reconnect via SSH, revoke the key for that IP address.
 >
+>For Linux and Mac OS X:
+>
 > ~~~
 > ssh-keygen -R 123.456.789
 > ~~~
 >
-> PuTTY users must remove the old host IP addresses manually.
+> For Windows, PuTTY users must remove the old host IP addresses manually.
 PuTTY's known hosts are in the registry entry:
 >
 >     HKEY_CURRENT_USER\Software\SimonTatham\PuTTY\SshHostKeys